LumaPictures/pymel/docs/source/ui.rst

 In the example above we're using the first of the arguments passed by the button (remember, ``args`` is a tuple, which is like a list) and passing it on to our callback in addition to the name string.
 Keep in mind that for this to work our ``buttonPressed`` callback would need to be modified to accept two arguments.

 Whew!
 That was a lot to learn, but unfortunately, this method has a drawback, too.
-It fails when used in a 'for' loop.
+It does not work properly when used in a 'for' loop.

 In the following example, we're going to make several buttons.
 Our intention is that each one will print a different name, but as you will soon see, we won't succeed. ::